Last Modified: August 22, 2019

 Thank you for using contractcanvas.com and our related websites, apps, and services (collectively, the “Services”).

 For clarity, all references to “us” below (and similar words such as “we” and “our”) mean Contract Canvas, LLC, a Missouri limited liability company), and all references to “you” mean the individual using the Services (regardless if the word is capitalized).
 However, if you are using the Services on behalf of a business entity, then “you” means both you and your business entity.

 ABA Best Practices

-Generally speaking, we strive to comply with the Working Draft of the American Bar Association’s Best Practice Guidelines for Online Legal Document Providers (in draft format as of the Last Modified Date above).
+Generally speaking, we strive to comply with the American Bar Association’s Best Practice Guidelines for Online Legal Document Providers.
 The stated purpose of those guidelines is to protect consumers, ensure better access to justice for those who cannot or will not hire lawyers, and shrink the justice gap that has deprived too many members of the public of the tools they need to address their legal problems.

 Contract Canvas is NOT a Law Firm or a Substitute for Legal Advice

 We are not a law firm.
 We cannot and will not provide legal advice to any user.

 We Are Not a Substitute for Legal Advice

 We provide template contract language, along with a contract wizard to help you assemble the language (along with the other features of our platform such as your dashboard and electronic signature processing, and features we plan to add in the future).